Blovien/Ticket-Bot/README.md

 # Ticket Bot
 ##### By Blovien
-!Important
-This bot is not complete and can be unstable

-Ticket bot is a discord bot written in python.

 ## What it does?
 Simply ticket bot help you to create support channels who can speak with clients (example)